jph6366/datainlet/README.md

 <br>

-Dataisle is a public-facing asset-centric open data platform that aims to transparently join data available to the public
+Dataisle is a priority-resilience, asset-centric open data platform that encourages heterogeneous chunks of resources and jobs to capture some understanding of the world.

 ## 💡 Principles

-Transparency : Code, standards, infrastructure, and data are public.
+- Transparency : Code, standards, infrastructure, and data are public.
 Use open tools, standards, and infrastructure, and share data in accessible formats .
-Modularity : Each component or dataset can be replaced, extended, or removed.
+- Modularity : Each component or dataset can be replaced, extended, or removed.
 The code works well in many environments (a laptop, a cluster, or from the browser) and can be deployed in different locations.
-Frictionless : Don't ask, fork and improve your code, models, or add a new data source.
+- Frictionless : Don't ask, fork and improve your code, models, or add a new data source.
 Use datasets without API limits or quotas.
-Data as Code : Declarative transformations tracked in git.
+- Data as Code : Declarative transformations tracked in git.
 Datasets and their transformations are published so others can build on them.
-Glue : Datania is a bridge between tools and approaches, not a standard or a tool in itself.
+- Glue : Datania is a bridge between tools and approaches, not a standard or a tool in itself.
 It integrates with other tools and services.
+- Public Engagement & :
 ## ⚙️ Configuración

 Si quieres contribuir, es fácil!
 Clona el repositorio y sigue estas instrucciones.